DuendeSoftware/docs.duendesoftware.com/IdentityServer/v5/docs/content/fundamentals/resources/api_resources.md

 weight: 30
 ---

-When the API/resource surface gets larger, a flat list of scopes like the one used above might become hard to  manage.
+When the API/resource surface gets larger, a flat list of scopes might become hard to  manage.

 In Duende IdentityServer, the *ApiResource* class allows for some additional organization as well as grouping and isolation of scopes as well as providing some common settings.